vinchamp77/demo-simple-android-lib/README.md

 - This very [simple app](https://github.com/vinchamp77/demo-simple-android-lib/tree/master/app) (part of this library) gives a quick example to use the library.

 ## Requirements
-- Android Studio Dolphin or later
+- Android Studio Flamingo or later

 ## Tech Stack
 - Jetpack Compose